Mixtini/cocktails-guide-book/database/database-design.md

 We are using Firebase Realtime Database, the file ```cocktails-guide-api-service-export.json``` is the snapshot for the database.

 ## How to contribute
-1. create a temp branch
+1. go to `db-update` branch
-2. add data
+2. add data or update keywords
 3. update database by using ```script/update-db.sh```
-4. merge branch back to master (no PR needed)
+4. commit your change into this branch (no need to merge back to master)

 Please see the README to learn how to setup firebase env
 README: [README#login-with-firebase](../../README.md#login-with-firebase)